sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 *That was it.
 Time, Time Pieces* - he'd been sent back in time, to a point before those changes happened.

 *Had the brat won, then?
 Was it over?
 Were things back to normal?*

+And what of that void?

+Had *he*, the Subcon Snatcher, died again?

+*How?*

 He reached his senses outward.
 His minions - were they alright?
 His memory from this day told him they were, and that some were gathered near the bridge playing some 'tag' game.
 He felt the familiar sense of the minions there, and sighed out.